rrothenb/the-first-daughter/Core/Cain and Abel's First Murder Mystery.md

 - Divine gaslighting: punishing for violations of unspoken rules

 ### Links to Watchers_Nephilim.md
-- When Watchers arrive (Year 38), Awan is 30 (normalized: 3.2 years old)
+- When Watchers arrive (Year 38), Awan is 30
 - She's lived with death-uncertainty for decades
 - Samyaza might finally explain mortality, divine systems
 - His knowledge could be what she's been seeking